GenkinSasha/ampfit_HA/README.md

 my_malloc is a small memory manager - simple utilite for memory allocation in embedded system. version 0.1

-To build static library only:
-    make my_malloc

-To build static library and test target:
+To build test target only:
     make test

 To build all: